Note: Discontinued. See review of current models.

-That's a long time to be blasted by either an alert tone or a male voice shouting "Rear, Ka-band!"
-And I heard this radar alert often when driving in highway mode, as the K40 Calibre routinely issues Ka-band false alarms of phantom attacks coming from behind.
+That's a long time to be blasted by either an alert.
+And I heard this alert often when driving in highway mode, as the K40 Calibre routinely issues Ka-band false alarms of phantom radar attacks coming from behind.

 The alternatives are to hit the mute button on the remote or to place the unit in full-time mute mode.
-In this mode there are no audible alerts at all, only a flashing blue LED.
+In this mode there are no audible alerts, only a flashing blue LED.
 On dual-antenna systems like my test unit, a second LED is furnished.
 With the K40 Defuser EX2 added to the system, the front and rear laser jammers also report via these LEDs.

 There's no visual indication of the K40 Calibre's operating mode or volume level or whether it's set to voice or tone alerts.
 To gain that information you'll need to press a button on the remote to see which LED lights momentarily, then press the button again to change the setting.
 If it's in mute mode, only the LED will confirm a selection.
 This process can take up to 20 seconds.

 On the street I found the K40 Calibre to be a model of civilized behavior.
 In two days of driving about town it never issued a single false alarm.
 That made me curious.
 Any radar detector that's claimed to have high performance inevitably false-alarms.
 This one didn't.

 En route to field-test the units I got one clue to what might be behind this unusual - if exemplary - behavior.
 When I switched to highway mode, the false alarms started, many of them caused by other radar detectors.
 As we began testing we found one reason for the lack of falses in town: The Calibre doesn't detect X-band radar in city mode, even from four feet away.